Battle of Kumsong: Renewed assault (13–20 July)

 As the PVA pierced the ROK lines along the central front and cut off units from their parent organizations, the situation became confused.
 Soldiers from the 6th, 8th and Capital Divisions found themselves defending strongpoints together.
 Lateral and front-to-rear lines of communications were soon out of commission and radio and foot messengers became the chief means of sending and receiving instructions and information.
 Sister regiments were often out of contact and unaware of what the other was doing.
 Reports trickling in from the front were often delayed and usually incomplete as the ROK commanders displayed their customary unwillingness to forward unfavorable news that would cause them to lose face.
 Despite the lack of details, it was apparent after the first day of the assault that the PVA's use of major elements of six divisions had made serious inroads in the ROK Capital and 3rd Divisions' sectors.
 Since these guarded the shoulders of the salient, the ROK 6th and 8th Divisions were in danger of having their flanks exposed to a double envelopment.
 Eighth Army commander General Maxwell D. Taylor therefore, on 14 July ordered the ROK Capital, 6th, 8th, 3rd and 5th Divisions to fall back south of the Kumsong River line at the base of the bulge.
 This would straighten out the defensive line and shorten the front to be covered.
 In the process of complying with Taylor's instructions however, the ROK commanders lost contact with and control of some of their units, with the result that many of them did not stop at the Kumsong line.
 Instead they continued to retreat farther south replacing the bulge with a sag in the Eighth Army lines.
 The intensity and determination of the Chinese offensive impressed Generals Clark and Taylor to the point that they decided to fly reinforcements from Japan to Korea to bolster the front.
 The U.S. 187th Airborne Regimental Combat Team (187th RCT) was rushed to Korea and on 14 July Taylor attached the unit to the U.S. 2nd Infantry Division.
 The latter took over the U.S. 3rd Infantry Division's positions, and the 187th RCT relieved elements of the ROK 9th Division, permitting the ROK forces to narrow their front and to strengthen the left flank of the retreating Capital Division.
 In the meantime, the U.S. 3rd Infantry Division shifted over into blocking positions behind the Capital Division to stem the PVA advance.
 As the Capital's units fell back, they passed through the 3rd Infantry Division and were reorganized and rehabilitated in the rear.
 On 15 July the 3rd Infantry Division took over responsibility for the Capital Division's sector and assumed operational control of the division.
-In the ROK II Corps area, Taylor released the ROK 11th Division to the Corps' commander, Lt.
-Gen. Chung Il Kwon, who dispatched the division forward to relieve the ROK 3rd Division.
+In the ROK II Corps' area, Taylor released the ROK 11th Division to the Corps' commander, Lieutenant general Chung Il Kwon, who dispatched the division forward to relieve the ROK 3rd Division.
 The ROK 6th Division was also withdrawn from the line and, along with the ROK 3rd Division, was reorganized and reconstituted.
 Thus, on 15 July, the Eighth Army had the ROK 9th, the U.S. 3rd with the remnants of the Capital Division, the ROK 11th, 8th, and 5th Divisions on the front lines from west to east to check the PVA offensive.